photonicDog/godot-PhysicalBone2D-Workaround-CSharp/README.md

 # godot-PhysicalBone2D-Workaround

-Originally created by StrikeForceZero in GDScript, a workaround for an ongoing issue with PhysicalBone2D: https://github.com/godotengine/godot/issues/78367
+Originally created by StrikeForceZero in GDScript, a workaround for an ongoing issue with PhysicalBone2D in Godot 4.0.3+: https://github.com/godotengine/godot/issues/78367

 I created this because I like keeping my Godot solutions strict to a single language and imagine others prefer this as well.